 Fleetwood Town have signed striker Alex Reid from non-league side Rushall Olympic for an undisclosed fee.

-The 21-year-old was an apprentice at Walsall and took advantage of LFE’s Player Placement Programme in Sweden, joining Ange IF immediately after leaving the Saddlers.
+The 21-year-old was an apprentice at Walsall and had been considering quitting football but instead he took advantage of LFE’s Player Placement Programme in Sweden, joining Ange IF immediately after leaving the Saddlers.

 Reid, who hails from Sutton Coldfield, then joined Solihull Moors and moved on to Rushall in February 2015, where his goalscoring exploits caught the attention of the Cod Army.